 Specops Password Policy receives 5-star rating

 Help Net Security noted that all of the components, even those that are optional, took less than 15 minutes to install.
-As for the user experience, it simplifies regulations and guidelines of industry standards and governing bodies with pre-loaded templates to enforce Microsoft, NIST, NCSC, and NSA recommendations.
-With the added blacklist feature, it is possible to fine-tune these policies even further by blocking users from using leaked or common passwords.
+As for the user experience, it simplified regulations and guidelines of industry standards and governing bodies with pre-loaded templates to enforce Microsoft, NIST, NCSC, and NSA recommendations.
+This allows organizations to create policies that comply with these standards.

 The freeware component Specops Password Auditor also caught their attention.
 This tool scans and reports on password policy settings.
 They found it helpful that the auditor tool was able to report on how each password policy aligns with various compliance recommendations.
 The flexible way in which the information was processed and presented was an added bonus.

 To learn more about what helped Specops Password Policy earn such praise from Help Net Security, check out their review here.